Do It Today: Steps 1-4 of 12 toward Living a Debt-Free Life

 Step 4: Create an Emergency Fund

-Experts recommend keeping three months’ worth of living expenses in an emergency fund, but you can start with a modest $1,000.
+Experts recommend keeping three months’ worth of living expenses in an emergency fund, but you can start with a more modest $1,000.
 Set up an automatic monthly or weekly transfer from your Abilene Teachers FCU Checking Account to your Savings Account until you have a fully padded emergency fund.
 This may take several months, but no worries, you can continue following the next few steps toward a debt-free life as your emergency fund grows.

 Stay tuned for Steps 5-12 coming soon.